How to Hide a Spy Camera

 How to Conceal Your Spy Camera

 A good spy camera must of course blend in with its surroundings so that no one but you, and those that are in on the operation, know it’s there.
 Covert spy cameras that assimilate seamlessly with household or office items are usually the best for ultra-concealed recording.
 These cameras don’t look like cameras.
 They appear to be normal appliances or everyday items.
-For instance, you might place a stuffed animal Nanny Cam in a child’s bedroom or playroom.
-Tissue Box spy cameras can be positioned anywhere in a house or office.
+For instance, you might place a Nanny Cam in a child’s bedroom or playroom.
+Spy cameras can be positioned anywhere in a house or office.
 Outdoor spy cameras can resemble landscaping lights so they’re not seen.

 Again, many spy cameras, like these, are already super concealed, but if you have a hidden wifi spy camera that doesn’t come disguised, you’ll need to obscure its positioning so that it’s totally outside of normal perception.